deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 **Media Essay Due:** September 18th at 11:59 pm <br />
 **Percentage:** 10% <br />

 Note that there are mini due dates listed below

 _____

 ## General Overview

 Now that we've read [Katherine Hayles's "How We Read: Close, Hyper, Machine,"](https://www.ade.mla.org/content/download/7915/225678) you are going to write a short paper (**1000-1500 words total**) performing close readings *and* reflecting on the ways reading changes depending on how we go about doing it.
+Essentially, you'll be reading "The Yellow Wall-Paper" by Charlotte Perkins Gilman (or, as she was then known, Charlotte Perkins Stetson) in several different ways, writing as you go.

-We'll be reading "The Yellow Wall-Paper" by Charlotte Perkins Gilman (or Stetson) in several different ways, writing as we go. *Although I won't be collecting your writing until **September 6th**, it is important that you complete the following by the dates given below in order to complete the project as intended -- and to keep from getting overwhelmed*.
+*Although I won't be collecting your writing until **September 6th**, it is important that you complete the following by the dates given below in order to complete the project as intended -- and to keep from getting overwhelmed*.

 _____